N1ckn1ght/ACE/README.md

 https://lichess.org/rZ6fKTkP/black/ (40/180 vs Fox 1.1 as Black)

 #####* - used much better PC for hosting this game

-### "I want to play against it!"

-1. Download and install xboard (WinBoard) or any interface with CECP v2 protocol supported

-2. Add Akira CE latest .exe from github releases (e.g. http://hgm.nubati.net/xboard/winboard/help/html/20.htm)

-3. Options -> Common Engine Settings, set Hash Size as 512 MB (it's hardcoded for now, sorry)

-Akira doesn't use any opening books or endspiel tables.

-Set time controls to whatever odds, you may also want to disable pondering in Options -> General.

-I'll deploy it as a lichess bot sooner or later.

-Enjoy!

 ### Special thanks (to All The Fellas)